Steven Wishnoff

 Steven Wishnoff is an actor, casting professional and television producer who has twice been nominated for an Emmy Award.

 Acting

 Television

 Wishnoff played Tony Masters, the leader of the gay gang on the HBO television series Oz, from season two until the show's sixth and final season.

 Other television acting credits include The Richard Bey Show, Mike Nichols's Angels in America for HBO, Sex and the City (episode 1), Late Night with Conan O'Brien, Law & Order and New York Undercover.

 Film

-Wishnoff's film credits include Marcie X, Joel Schumacher's Flawless and Stonewall.
+Wishnoff's film credits include Marci X, Joel Schumacher's Flawless and Stonewall.
 He was John Goodman's stunt and photo double on film and television projects including Martin Scorsese’s Bringing Out the Dead, Glen Gordon Caron's Now and Again and Coyote Ugly.

 Stage

 Some of Wishnoff's onstage credits are Albin/Zaz in several productions of La Cage aux Folles, Amos Hart in several productions of Chicago and Vivian McVanish in the Drama Desk Award-winning Howard Crabtree's Whoop Dee Doo.Regarding Wishnoff's portrayal of Amos Hart in the Boston production of Chicago, Peter Filicia, a writer for TheaterWeek, wrote:

 "...Billy Flynn sings the line 'give them an act that's unassailable, they'll wait a week til you're available.'
 A smart producer would wait a year or two until he [Wishnoff] is available. ...this is as good a portrayal as I have ever seen."

 He is also a musician and has performed music and directed productions and recordings.
 He was the musical director of The Real Live Brady Bunch at the Village Gate Theater in New York City when the original cast moved to the Westwood Playhouse in Los Angeles.